 The Hanford Fire Department has four program elements: the Operations Division, the Fire Systems Testing and Maintenance Division, the Managerial and Administration division, and the Fire Prevention Division.

-The Operations Division is responsible for fire suppression, hazardous materials response, emergency medical response, and special rescue support activities, and operates on a 24-hour a day, 3-platoon work schedule in four strategically located fire stations.
+The Operations Division is responsible for fire suppression, hazardous materials response, emergency medical response, and special rescue support activities, and operates on a 24-hour a day, 3-platoon work schedule in three strategically located fire stations.